RFA0608/QQS3C/README.md

      ↳ "ctrl_intmat_q.py" is quantized version of "ctrl_intmat.py".

-### Cpp version controller
+### C++ version controller
-You can check the "ctrl_arx_enc.cpp" controller file, which is written in cpp, in the "interface/controller/cpp" folder of the code.
+You can check the "ctrl_arx_enc.cpp" controller file, which is written in C++, in the "interface/controller/cpp" folder of the code.
 In C++, only the encrypted controller of "ctrl_arx_q.py" provided in Python is provided.
 "model_enc.h" contains an object of the encrypted controller.